blackwithwhite666/pytest-spawner/README.rst

 pytest-spawner
 ==============

-py.test plugin to spawn process in background.
+py.test plugin to spawn processes in background.
+Code based on gaffer project.